Now that you’ve found “the one,” you’re thinking of popping the big question. But how much should you spend on an engagement ring?

-If you’re not in a position to pay cash for a ring, financing it is something to consider.
-Some credit cards offer 0% interest for promotional periods if you’re a new customer.
-But you’ll have to pay off the balance in full before the promotional period ends.
-Interest rates can skyrocket after that.
+If you’re not in a position to pay cash for a ring, financing is an option but a good one.
+If you don’t pay off the balance in full before the promotional period ends, interest rates can skyrocket after that.

 Even though they say “when you know, you know,” choosing to propose to your partner is a big decision.
 When you’re ready, take the time to discuss finances and expectations before buying an engagement ring.

 Getting married and joining your life with another person is stressful enough.
 Don’t add to the stress by letting yourself feel pressured to spend more than you can reasonably afford.

 If you want to start with the “two months’ salary” rule or spend close to the national average, you can.
 But make sure you adjust how much you’re going to pay according to your financial situation.

 Whatever your budget, you can find the perfect engagement ring to represent the love you have for each other.